opensean/s3synccli/README.md

-# s3syncli docker container
+# s3synccli docker container

 ## build container

-Following command needs to be run in the same directory as the Dockerfile.
+The following needs to be run in the same directory as the Dockerfile.

 ```
     docker build -t compbio-research/s3synccli:0.1 .